Adam Woolnough: Playing career

 Woolnough made his debut in 2002 for his junior club Newcastle Knights.
 This game was against New Zealand Warriors on 17 May coincidentally his mother's birth date.
 After six seasons (including one as captain) and 117 games, Woolnough made the decision to leave and head to the Penrith Panthers on a 3-year deal.

 After two injury and form ravaged seasons, the 2009 NRL season was supposed to be his last.
 Woolnough announced his retirement on 19 August 2009, effective of his final 2009 NRL game, which was against his old club Newcastle Knights in Round 26, 2009.
 However, after a year out travelling with his partner, Woolnough returned to the NRL in 2011.
 This was made possible by a chance meeting with former teammate, Clint Newton in the UK.
 Newton was playing for Hull Kingston Rovers, when the conversation turned to the Melbourne Storm.
 From this conversation, Woolnough spoke with Melbourne head coach Craig Bellamy, about the possibility of joining Melbourne for the 2011 NRL season.
 Woolnough later signed in July 2010 at a Paris hotel, but was encouraged to complete his trip before reporting to training in October 2010.

-Newcastle Rugby League

-In 2012, Woolnough played for Lakes United Newcastle Rugby League Team.

-Post Rugby League career
+Post NRL career

-Upon retirement, Woolnough worked in the underground coal mines near Newcastle.

-In 2015, Woolnough was employed at the Queensland Academy of Sport.

-In 2022, Woolnough returned to rugby league, appointed by NRL Victoria as coach of the Victoria Thunderbolts Jersey Flegg Cup team.
+Upon retirement, Woolnough worked in the underground coal mines near Newcastle, and played some local rugby league with Lakes United, he has worked in high performance programs in the Australian Institute of Sport and Queensland Academy of Sport.
+He has also served as General Manager for Ice Hockey Australia and is currently appointed coach of the United States national rugby league team.